Verifying Switched System Stability With Logic: Proofs

 { \begin{sequentdeduction}[array] \linfer[dbxineq]{ \linfer[]{ \lclose } {\lsequent{} { \lie[]{f_p}{\lterm_p} \leq -\lambda_p\lterm_p }} } {\lsequent{\lterm_p {<} \ltermUpper\expo{-\lambda_p (\tau-\Theta_p)}} {\dbox{\pevolvein{\D{x}=f_p{(x)},\D{\tau}=1}{\tau \leq \Theta_p}}{\lterm_p {<} \ltermUpper\expo{-\lambda_p (\tau-\Theta_p)}} }} \end{sequentdeduction} }

-\paragraph{Pre-attractivity} The derivation for pre-attractivity begins with logical simplification followed by a series of arithmetic cuts.
-First, the multiple Lyapunov functions $\lterm_p, p \in \sigfam$ are simultaneously bounded above on the ball characterized by $\norm{x} < \delta$, with the~\irref{cut} $\lexists{\ltermUpper{>}0}{\textcircled{a}}$ where
+\paragraph{Pre-attractivity} The pre-attractivity proof requires an additional input parameter $\sigma>0$ for the overall decay factor with $\sigma < \lambda_p$ for $p \in \sigfams$ ($\sigma$ must also satisfy other arithmetic properties, to be derived in a correct-by-construction manner in the proof).
+The derivation begins with logical simplification followed by a series of arithmetic cuts.
+First, the multiple Lyapunov functions $\lterm_p, p \in \sigfam$ are simultaneously bounded above on the ball characterized by $\norm{x} < \delta$, with the~\irref{cut} $\lexists{\ltermUpper{>}0}{\circled{a}}$ (abbreviated below) where the conjuncts for $p\in\sigfamu$ need the arithmetic fact $\expo{\lambda_p\Theta_p} > 0$ (by~\irref{qearexp}).

-The upper bound $\ltermUpper$ is Skolemized, then the next arithmetic~\irref{cut} uses $\lexists{\ltermLower{>}0}{\textcircled{b}}$ with $\textcircled{b} \mnodefequiv \landfold_{p \in\sigfam}{\lforall{x}{(\lterm_p \leq \ltermUpper \land \norm{x} \geq \varepsilon \limply \lterm_p \geq \ltermLower)}}$, where $\ltermLower$ is Skolemized with~\irref{existsl}.
+The upper bound $\ltermUpper$ is Skolemized, then the next arithmetic~\irref{cut} uses $\lexists{\ltermLower{>}0}{\circled{b}}$ with $\circled{b} \mnodefequiv \landfold_{p \in\sigfam}{\lforall{x}{(\lterm_p \leq \ltermUpper \land \norm{x} \geq \varepsilon \limply \lterm_p \geq \ltermLower)}}$, where $\ltermLower$ is Skolemized with~\irref{existsl}.